sunkencity999/blockstuff/README.md

 The staff members' selections are only viewable by the logged-in admin, via the edit page viewable by clicking the admin's name.

+A live version of the app is available here: https://blockstuff.herokuapp.com/